-The Olympic Stadium was renovated and restored for the 2006 Fifa World Cup however 14 kilometres to the west, the Olympic Village in Elstal remains as it was left in 1945 at the end of the war.
-4000 athletes lived here for the duration of the games.
+The Olympic Stadium was renovated and restored for the 2006 FIFA World Cup however 14 km (8.6 miles) to the west, the Olympic Village in Elstal remains as it was left in 1945 at the end of the war.
+4,000 athletes lived there for the duration of the games.
 The exception is the restored Weissen House, where Jesse Owens stayed.

 The grounds are open to the public now, although safety concerns mean a lot of the area is off limits still.
 The Jesse Owens exhibition is the only athlete residence which you can go inside.
-You can take a tour throughout the abandoned Olympic Village either alone or with a guide.
-For those visiting Berlin with an interest in urban exploration it is certainly a must see.
+You can take a tour throughout the abandoned Elstal Olympic Village either alone or with a guide.